Perform an in-place upgrade of Windows Server

 Important

 Depending on your security settings, User Account Control may prompt you to allow setup to make changes to your device.
-If you're happy to continue select Yes.
+If you're happy to continue, select Yes.

-• Select Change how Setup downloads updates, choose the option appropriate to your environment, then select Next.
+If you don't want Setup to automatically download updates, select Change how Setup downloads updates, choose the option appropriate to your environment, and then select Next.

-5. Review the applicable notices and license terms, if you agree to the terms, select Accept.
+5. Review the applicable notices and license terms.
+If you agree to the terms, select Accept.

-Checking if your upgrade was successful
+Checking if your Feature Update was successful

-To make sure your upgrade was successful:
+To make sure your Feature Update was successful:

 Get-ComputerInfo -Property WindowsProductName